Force over Distance: Chapter 50

 A wreck.

 A pained, shattered wreck.
 A whirlwind of sharded memory held together by processing power, shoestring, and a strong sense of self.
 Energy poured through a network that couldn’t contain it, arcing over gaps, seeping from sheared channels.
-As Young surveyed the psychic landscape, he saw new and fragile filigree form along cracked-glass networks, layering itself atop what had been broken.
+As Young surveyed the psychic landscape, he saw new and fragile filigree along cracked-glass networks, layering itself atop what had been broken.

-There was enough fire left in Nick Rush to heat and spin the edged glass spin of his mind into new, ever more spectacular architectures.
-And, Young understood, he’d done it before.
+There was enough fire left in Nick Rush to heat and spin the edged glass of his mind into ever more spectacular architectures.

 He’d done it after Anubis’s device had unstrung and retuned his mind.